 Linda Forsstrom Torres, Digital Marketing Executive:

 “This was my first Salesforce World Tour event and I wasn’t sure what to expect.
-One thing that I am sure of is that Salesforce have really found a great way for us users to learn more about the platforms that we are using and what other opportunities we can add to fully utilise our Salesforce tools.
+One thing that I am sure of is that Salesforce have really found a great way for us users to learn more about the platforms that we are using.
+Salesforce also showed me what other opportunities we can add to fully utilise our Salesforce tools.
 I found this event especially useful working marketing because of the broad knowledge sharing from company success stories through their marketing strategies.
 I learned from success stories with B2C marketing and how these can be used with B2B marketing.
 The sessions also gave me ideas from Marketing Cloud strategies that can be used for Pardot strategies.
 This event is truly for any marketing users that works with any of the Salesforce tools.”

 Time for networking

 “With the World Tour this year concentrating so much on Blazing Trails and education, I decided to spend a lot of time speaking with the people on the stands.
 This gave me the chance to get to know products (both Clouds and Apps) that I didn’t know so well.
 It also refreshed my knowledge of products I’m more familiar with.
 One thing that really stood out in speaking with those on the varied stands was quite how many people build products to fulfil the same goal.
 Products such as CTI or Sales person analysis.
 This not only provides further evidence of the stableness of Salesforce’s business model but also means that having the opportunity to speak to so many partners in one place was invaluable.”

 Nicola Eagling, Pardot Consultant: